Checking and editing the details of a calendar event

 Interaction with the native calendar

-Start a class inside a Swift file that contains the logic for interacting with the native iOS calendar.
+Create a class within a Swift file that contains the logic for interacting with the native iOS calendar.

 Represent the gateway to access and modify calendars with a constant that stores an instance of the EKEventStore